-Though the world may define success in having that marriage, that job or degree, in six-figure incomes and popularity, Jesus defines success by our heart’s response to Him and His ways.
+Though the world may define success in their way, Jesus defines success by our heart’s response to Him and His ways.
 As we grow to know Jesus and willingly walk in His ways, we can’t help but become people with right motives.
 We will grow in compassion for others along with God’s love, patience, kindness, gentleness, self-control–all the fruit of the Holy Spirit (Galatians 5:22-23).

 In your goals for success, make it your highest ambition to live in close relationship with Jesus, journeying through life His way with a pure heart.